mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 tech could solve these problems of bureaucracy.
 [00:14:14]

-**Michaela:** Yeah.
-So you found it a lot of companies even in different countries and this must be such an.
-Impressive experience as well.
+**Michaela:** Wow.
+Yeah.
+So you founded a lot of companies even in different countries and this must be such an impressive experience as well.
 I mean, I moved to several countries, lived there, established a life there, but even, you know, starting a company is another, another step.
 Right?
-Like you have to understand how to do that there, how people work, how people think that's really, really impressive.
-And so you both together work on chest work.
+Like you have to understand how to do that there, how people work, how people think.
+That's really, really impressive.
+And so you both, together, work on Just Work.
-You wrote the book, Just Work.
-And now you have a consultancy around that.
-As I understand it, it's like focusing on recognizing understanding and preventing or fighting injustice.
-But if you have to summarize it in one sentence, how, how would you say what's the, what's the essence of the book and, and why, why would people care?
+You wrote the book, 'Just Work', and now you have a consultancy around that.
+As I understand it, it's like focusing on recognizing, understanding, and preventing or fighting work injustice.
+But if you have to summarize it in one sentence, how would you say, what's the essence of the book and, why, would people care?
 Why should they go and read it?
 [00:15:08]

-**Kim:** So the essence of the book is about really diagnosing and treating the problem of workplace injustice so that we can build the kind of organizations where we all want to work, where organizations that are optimized for collaboration, which is humanity's superpower and organizations in which we can all respect.
+**Kim:** So, the essence of the book is about really diagnosing and treating the problem of workplace injustice so that we can build the kind of organizations where we all want to work, Where organizations that are optimized for collaboration, which is humanity's superpower, and organizations in which we can all respect one another as Trier said before.
-One another as Trier said before, I don't know if that counts as one sentence about chair can do it better than me.
+I don't know if that counts as one sentence I bet Trier can do it better than me.
 [00:15:34]

-**Trier:**  No, I think that's, it can that's the essence of the book.
-And then for Just Work, the company, helps leaders and organizations build more equitable, productive, and successful workplaces.
+**Trier:**  No, I think that's it Kim.
+That's the essence of the book.
+And then for Just Work the company, it helps leaders and organizations build more equitable, productive, and successful workplaces.
-But what makes the company unique is that the Just Work framework book is definitely part of that, but we meet organizations where they are, because there's also other things, you know, there's not a silver bullet to get this right.
+But what makes the company unique is that the Just Work framework from the book is definitely part of that, but we meet organizations where they are, because there's also other things, you know, there's not a silver bullet to get this right.
 You have to have a very comprehensive strategy.
-And so we provide, you know, a full suite of D and I solutions and products that, you know, can help organizations get there so that they can Just Work because it takes a lot,  there's not just one thing.
-That's gonna get you there, but you have to have a starting place.
-Right.
-One of the things that's just so powerful about the book is that, you know, we don't have a lot of frameworks.
-We don't, I have never been familiar with a framework that employees can use, that organizations can use, that leaders can use, that you can add to your toolkit.
+And so we provide, you know, a full suite of D,E and I solutions and products that, you know, can help organizations get there so that they can Just Work.
+But it takes a lot, there's not just one thing that's gonna get you there, but you have to have a starting place. and one of the things that's just so powerful about the book is that, you know, we don't have a lot of frameworks.
+We don't...
+I have never been familiar with a framework that employees can use, that organizations can use, that leaders can use, that you can add to your toolkit that's very tactical, right?
-That's very tactical, right?
-And so the fact that Kim has really built this and provided this is really powerful that you can point to something and people can easily grasp it and start using it in their every day in their everyday work situation.
+And so the fact that Kim has really built this and provided this is really powerful.
+That you can point to something and people can easily grasp it and start using it in their everyday work situation.
 [00:16:57]

 **Michaela:** So, what you're describing is this diagnostic tool for identifying and treating systematic work injustice.
 Is that also described in the book?
 And can you describe it for my listeners?
 How it looks like, how can they imagine it?
 What does it do?
+How do we work?
 [00:17:13]

-**Kim:** How do we work?
-Sure.
+**Kim:** Sure.
 Absolutely.
 So I think we tend to treat the problem of workplace injustice as though we're one big monolithic problem.
-And when we treat it that way, it becomes very difficult to cure the problem to solve the problem.
+And when we treat it that way, it becomes very difficult to cure the problem.
+To solve the problem.
 And so what we've done is we broken down the problem into its component parts.
-So at the root, the root causes of workplace injustice or bias, prejudice, and bullying.
+So at the root, the root causes of workplace injustice are bias, prejudice, and bullying.
 And I think too often, we tend to conflate those three things.
 We treat them as though they're all the same thing, but they're different.
 So bias is sort of not meaning it.
 It's often unconscious.
-Prejudice is meaning it it's a conscious belief and bullying is being mean or meaning harm.
-And so each of these, each of these attitudes and behaviors demands a different kind of confrontation.
-And then when you add power on top of bias, prejudice and bullying, you wind up with discrimination, harassment, and physical violations, and we can walk you through some of the, some of the solutions that we recommend that leaders can put into place and, uh, upstate.
-Can use so that they don't get slimed by other people's bad behavior.
+Prejudice is meaning it.
+It's a conscious belief.
+And bullying is being mean or meaning harm.
+And so each of these attitudes and behaviors demands a different kind of confrontation.
+And then when you add power on top of bias, prejudice, and bullying, you wind up with discrimination, harassment, and physical violations, and we can walk you through some of the solutions that we recommend that leaders can put into place and that upstanders can use so that they don't get slimed by other people's bad behavior.
 And that we can use when we are the person who's harmed by these attitudes and behaviors.
 And also how we can respond when we get feedback that we are the person who was harmed.
 So in some senses, it's like a six by four.
-It's a big, it's a, it's a big problem, but six by four is not intractable.
+It's a big problem, but six by four is not intractable.
 So there's bias, prejudice, bullying, discrimination, harassment, physical violations.
 So those are the problems.
-And then each of us play four different roles where either the leader where the upstander.
-We are the person who's harmed or where the person who's causing harm.
-And one of the things that Trier and I are working on doing is, is coming up with very specific interventions for each of those problems enrolls.
+And then each of us play four different roles where either the leader we're the upstander, we are the person who's harmed or where the person who's causing harm.
+And one of the things that Trier and I are working on doing is, coming up with very specific interventions for each of those problems and roles.
 [00:19:13]

 **Michaela:** Yeah, I really liked that.
-And I think, especially when I was younger, I've ended up, I don't know why I ended up quite often in situation where there was harassment or really bad situations.
-And I felt like people could already smell that they can step over boundaries and be mean, be bullying even more.
+And I think, especially when I was younger, I've ended up, I don't know why, I ended up quite often in a situation where there was harassment or really bad situations.
+And I felt like people could already smell that they can step over boundaries and be mean, be bullying even more, right?
-Right.
-And so, I don't know.
-Is that something that you, that you saw, you probably did some research around that and, and very familiar with.
+So, I don't know, is that something that you, that you saw, you probably did some research around that and, very familiar with?
 [00:19:44]

-**Kim:** So I think that it is one of the things that I have found is that when we, when we observe workplace injustice or we observe that someone is a colleague who we care about is coming into work, having experienced [00:20:00] injustice in the society at large.
-And if we don't do anything about it, if we are a passive bystander, Then I find at least I often wind up feeling quite good.
+**Kim:** So, I think that it is one of the things that I have found is that when we, when we observe workplace injustice or we observe that someone is a colleague who we care about is coming into work, having experienced [00:20:00] injustice in the society at large.
+And if we don't do anything about it, if we are a passive bystander, then I find at least I often wind up feeling quite guilty.
 And then, and then that wakes me up.
 And now all of a sudden, not only am I a bystander, I'm also harmed by it, but I also have caused harm by not intervening.
 And so now all of a sudden I'm playing three of those roles.
-And so teaching teaching.
-Sort of bystanders to become upstanders is really important.
+And so teaching bystanders to become upstanders is really important.
-And then also working with people who are the targets, bias, prejudice, and bullying to know how to respond.I think we have a default to silence and very often when, when there is a default to silence, then we reinforce the problem.
+And then also working with people who are the targets of bias, prejudice, and bullying to know how to respond.
+Cause I think we have a default to silence and very often when there is a default to silence, then we reinforce the problem.
 So helping people learn how to choose a response.
 [00:20:58]

-**Michaela:** I also think like I'm coming from Europe and especially Australia.
+**Michaela:** I also think like I'm coming from Europe... and especially in Australia.
-So I don't want to generalize for whole Europe now.
-There is in Austria then was when I entered the workforce.
-I wasn't really expecting that people were really nice to me.
+I don't want to generalize for the whole Europe now.
+There was in Austria then, when I entered the workforce, I wasn't really expecting that people were really nice to me.
 You know what I mean?
-Like the school system here is already that, you know, there's like the power hierarchies and teachers can be quite mean and you know, the person is the boss, so they can, they have, somehow people are expecting the boss to be mean and, you know, to be in power and to be able to say mean things.
+Like, the school system here is already that, you know, there's like the power hierarchies and teachers can be quite mean and you know, the person is the boss, so they can, they have, somehow people are expecting the boss to be mean and, you know, to be in power and to be able to say mean things.
-Over time.
-Very, it took me many, many years and you know, many countries to work on that.
-I also changed my, my perception and I said, well, what happened at that point where I felt really shitty as a, you know, as a student, for example, with professors or even working at university horrible, horrible work environment, harassment, but really official harassment, like shouting in front of the colleagues.
+And over time, where it took me many, many years and you know, many countries to work on that.
+I also changed my perception and I said, well, what happened at that point where I felt really shitty as a, you know, as a student, for example, with professors or even working at university.
+Horrible, horrible work environment, harassment, but really official harassment, like shouting in front of the colleagues.
-Like the professor, for example, nobody would stand up because.
-[00:22:00] The new it, but it weren't like it wasn't, it wasn't something that you would say, oh, it's not allowed.
+Like the professor, for example, nobody would stand up.
+Because [00:22:00] they knew it, but they weren't like it wasn't, it wasn't something that you would say, oh, it's not allowed.
 It's not good.
 We know it, but it wasn't really not allowed.
 And just over time, and those were being in the US I get more sensible for it.
-And I was like, this was really unright at that point, I would but it wasn't my current.
-Understanding at that point that this is something that is not allowed.
+And I was like, this was really un-right at that point, I would but it wasn't my conscious understanding at that point that this is something that is not allowed.
 How do you see that?
 Is that, is that a cultural thing as well?
-Or it has to do, I think it's cultural, but it's also probably with the age, right.
+Or it has to do...
+I think it's cultural, but it's also probably with the age, right?
-That you're really young and you're coming into and you don't know what's right.
+That you're really young and you're coming into and you don't know what's right, and what's wrong.
-And what's wrong.
 Is that allowed or not?
+And so on...
 [00:22:37]

-**Trier:**  Yeah, some of that, some of it is culture and how things are communicated, but you know what you're, I think that what you're, what you're getting to are some gaps within organizations, within their people, HR practices, because there's a need for things to be very explicit and not be implicit.
+**Trier:**  Yeah, some of that, some of it is culture and how things are communicated, but you know what you're, I think that what you're, what you're getting to are some gaps within organizations, within their people, HR practices.
+Because there's a need for things to be very explicit and not be implicit.
 And one of the things that we talk about in the framework is having a code of conduct.
-Right.
+Right?
 And it needs to be very clear.
-So.
-People can think and believe whatever they want, but you can't come into an organization and do and say whatever you want.
+So, people can think and believe whatever they want, but you can't come into an organization and do and say whatever you want.
 And so in a company to your point, like it has to be very clear.
 This is not acceptable, or these behaviors and attitudes are acceptable.
-And then another part that we talk about in the framework is having, you know, a holder of consent.
+And then another part that we talk about in the framework is having, you know, a culture of consent.
 And that's another one that, you know, Kim and I have spent a lot of time talking about, about we're in an organization.
 Organizations, aren't very explicit on a culture of consent.
 Right?
-So like McKayla, you've probably worked at organizations where if we said, Hey, was there a culture of consent in your previous organization or companies?
-And most people will say, well, yeah, there's a culture of consent.
+So like McKayla, you've probably worked at organizations where if we said, Hey, was there a culture of consent in your previous organization or company?
+Most people will say, well, yeah, there's a culture of consent.
-No, one's going to say no, we don't have a culture of consent, but it's implicit.
+No one's going to say no, we don't have a culture of consent, but it's implicit.
 But those are things where organizations have to make it very, very clear.
-Right.
+Right?
 Like in whatever type of documentation employees, reading adhere to that, [00:24:00] everyone can point to it.
 Everyone understands what it is.
-And the other thing that Kim and I have talked about a lot is that in this, you know, environment of a pandemic with COVID and people going back into the workplace, having that being explicit is really important because it goes beyond.
-You know, these physical interactions, it might be more intimate or personal to something as simple as like a handshake, right.
-There's culture of consent.
-And COVID is like, what are we going to do with the handshake?
+And the other thing that Kim and I have talked about a lot is that in this, you know, environment of a pandemic with COVID and people going back into the workplace, having that being explicit is really important because it goes beyond, just you know, these physical interactions.
+It might be more intimate or personal to something as simple as like a handshake, right?
+This culture of consent in COVID is like, what are we going to do with the handshake?
 It was interesting yesterday in my building, someone reached out their hand to introduce themselves to me because they're a new member of the staff.
-And I was like, I'm never shaking anyone's hand again, but we can like nice to me to pull it out.
-Right.
+And I was like, I'm never shaking anyone's hand again, but we can like nice to me you and pull it out.
+Right?
 But like, how are companies thinking about this in your organizations or even, you know, you're in a meeting.
-If someone wanted to borrow my pen and didn't ask you just grabbed it.
-I wouldn't think too.
+If someone wanted to borrow my pen and didn't ask you just grabbed it, I wouldn't think twice.
-Now, if we're in a meeting and you grab my pen and I'd be like, you know what, it's yours have it.
+Now, if we're in a meeting and you grab my pen and I'd be like, you know what, it's yours.
+Have it.
 I have plenty on my desk.
-So, you know, these are some of the things that I think there's real opportunity for leaders and organizations to really pause, look at the artifacts that they have for their employees that help them understand.
-What is acceptable, what is expected of their behaviors and their actions in the workplace.
-And if there's things missing, then where do we need to add and fill some gaps so that we can get it right.
-And it's very clear of as far as like, what is expected of people.
+So, you know, these are some of the things that I think there's real opportunity for leaders and organizations to really pause, look at the artifacts that they have for their employees that help them understand what is acceptable, what is expected of their behaviors and their actions in the workplace.
+And if there's things missing, then where do we need to add and fill some gaps so that we can get it right and it's very clear of as far as like, what is expected of people.
 [00:25:22]

 **Kim:** And I think also McKayla, I'm sorry you had those experiences in school.
-It sounds like.
-Sort of acceptable for professors to bully students.
-And I don't think that's unusual, unfortunately I don't.
+It sounds like it was sort of acceptable for professors to bully students.
+And I don't think that's unusual, unfortunately.
 I think that happens everywhere in the world to a certain extent.
-And, but I do, I also think it's changing.
+But I do, I also think it's changing.
 Well I'm an eternal optimist, but I really do.
-In fact, I learned how to deal with bullying from my daughter when she was in third year.
+In fact, I learned how to deal with bullying from my daughter when she was in third grade.
-So she was getting bullied on the playground as happens, children everywhere in the world, unfortunately, and her [00:26:00] teachers weren't doing enough about it.
-I mean, one of the things that trior and I work with leaders on doing is creating consequences, but there were no consequences for this kid who was bullying my daughter.
+So she was getting bullied on the playground as happens to children everywhere in the world, unfortunately, and her [00:26:00] teachers weren't doing enough about it.
+I mean, one of the things that Trier and I work with leaders on doing is creating consequences, but there were no consequences for this kid who was bullying my daughter.
 And so she and I were talking about how to deal with it.
-And I was sort of.
-Trying to convince her to use what we call an I statement with this little kid and to say, I feel sad when you, blah, blah, blah, blah, blah.
+And I was sort of, trying to convince her to use what we call an I statement with this little kid and to say, I feel sad when you, blah, blah, blah, blah, blah.
 And my daughter banged her fist on the table.
 And she said, mom, he is trying to make me feel sad.
 Why would I tell him he succeeded?
 And I thought, oh my gosh, she is exactly right.
-And so we talked about it and we realized a use statement is much more effective.
-If an I statement sort of.
-Invite someone in to see things from your perspective, a you statement pushes them away.
-So you can't talk to me like that, or you need to stop now or, or what's going on for you here.
+And so we talked about it and we realized a You statement is much more effective.
+If an I statement sort of, invite someone in to see things from your perspective, a You statement pushes them away.
+So you can't talk to me like that, or you need to stop now or, what's going on for you here?
 If it feels like those first two statements might escalate the situation too much.
-But the point is with the use statement and the Facebook.
-You are now in the active role and you're making the other person, the person who's bullying.
-You answer your questions.
+But the point is, with the You statement in the face of bullying, you are now in the active role and you're making the other person, the person who's bullying you, answer your questions.
 So you're not submitting to the bullying and that is really crucial to respond to it.
-So I think it's, and I think increasingly leaders are beginning to understand that it is a part, whether they're a teacher or a manager or a CEO, they're beginning to realize.
-Part of their job to tamp down bullying in their organizations.
-Because if humanity, superpower is collaboration, as we were talking about earlier, bullying is a collaboration killer, and it might work for the person who's bullying, but it's bad for the team collectively.
+So I think it's, and I think increasingly leaders are beginning to understand that it is a part, whether they're a teacher or a manager or a CEO, they're beginning to realize that it's part of their job to tamp down bullying in their organizations.
+Because if humanity's superpower is collaboration, as we were talking about earlier, bullying is a collaboration killer, and it might work for the person who's bullying, but it's bad for the team collectively.
 [00:27:52]

 **Michaela:** Yeah.
-One thing that came to my mind is I love to talk about software engineering practices ended [00:28:00] on this podcast as well.
-And.
-What I'm wondering sometimes is how, and probably you, as the experts here, you thought about that already.
-How can some of the engineering practices shape our culture, or how are you doing this?
+One thing that came to my mind is I love to talk about software engineering practices [00:28:00] on this podcast as well.
+And, what I'm wondering sometimes is how, and probably you, as the experts here, you thought about that already.
+How can some of the engineering practices shape our culture, or how are you doing that?
 And do you think that they can increase or decrease, you know, diversity, equity and inclusion?
 For example, cultural abuse, right?
-There are also studies on biases in culture abuse that, you know, certain, certain types of groups GAD, their cultural views rejected for, you know, for no reason or less of a reason than other people or what I always saw.
+There are also studies on biases in culture abuse that, you know, certain types of groups GAD, their cultural views rejected for, you know, for no reason or less of a reason than other people or what I always saw.
 Like the Friday night beer.
-Well, like I hated the Friday night there.
-I don't drink beer and, you know, it's very, very stereotypical, but I don't drink beer and there was no wine, never, ever a wine, right.
+Well, like I hated the Friday night beer.
+I don't drink beer and, you know, it's very, very stereotypical, but I don't drink beer and there was no wine, never, ever a wine, right?
 Or a coal gore, you know, I would even like more, just a soda or something.
 Right.
 It's sort of the Citroen.
 What is your, what are your thoughts on that and how, how we should, should we reflect on it?
-Is there something around engineering, testing, code reviews, even there's Def
+Is there something around engineering, testing, code reviews, even Dev Ops?
 [00:29:06]

-**Trier:**  Ops.
-Yeah.
+**Trier:**  Yeah.
 Okay.
-It's so interesting.
-Having been an engineer, led engineering teams, working at tech companies, working very closely with engineering leaders.
+It's so interesting, having been an engineer, led engineering teams, working at tech companies, working very closely with engineering leaders.
-There was a lot of things that are problematic in kind of the engineering culture and it doesn't have to be right.
-That's the part that is so silly
+There was a lot of things that are problematic in kind of the engineering culture and it doesn't have to be, right?
+That's the part that is so silly.
-that it doesn't have to be that people consist, like continue to perpetuate and make a conscious effort not to change their behaviors because it works for that person or the status quo.
+That it doesn't have to be that people consist, like continue to perpetuate and make a conscious effort not to change their behaviors because it works for that person or the status quo.
 But we have to challenge the status quo.
 What are some things that engineering leaders and teams can do?
-One that I was really inspired.
-And there's a bunch of, there was an article written about it and there was a bunch of tweets on Twitter and it got a lot of attention actually from a black engineer that when I was at Twitter, my university recruiting team actually hired, but they created this documentary.
+One that I was really inspired by...
+And there's a bunch of, there was an article written about it and there was a bunch of tweets on Twitter and it got a lot of attention actually from a black engineer that when I was at Twitter, my university recruiting team actually hired, but they created this document.
 [00:30:00]
 And really getting engineers to change even the language that they use, right?
 Like a black list versus a white list.
 There's a lot of problematic